eliskakucerova/Femme_Palette/README.md

 # IT Intern Challenge 2023

-This project is created as challenge given by company Femme Pallete.
+This project was created as challenge given by company Femme Pallete.
 Code was originally created in PyCharm.

 ## Installation